sourcehut-mirrors/chawan/doc/css.md

 terminal background does not match this expectation.
 (The exact algorithm is unspecified and subject to change.)

-This unfortunately breaks spoiler mechanisms that rely on "black on black" text not being visible.
-The issue disappears when `visibility: hidden` is applied to the text as well.
+To avoid breaking spoiler mechanisms that rely on "black on black" text, color correction is not invoked on cells that have an RGB color (typically specified by the author.)

 ### Borders